GEO-Protocol/Documentation/README.md

 GEO Protocol is a decentralized p2p protocol for values transfer that uses state channels and trust lines technologies and implements its own routing algorithm as well.
 This is a protocol that is able to build a global decentralized P2P network which connects different ledgers.
 The protocol uses off-chain solutions that provide scalability of the network.
-Our purpose is create a universal ecosystem for value transfer networks. </br>
+Our purpose is to create a universal ecosystem for value transfer networks. </br>
 For more information visit our [website](https://geoprotocol.io/).

 <br/>